 But You Don't Care About Refugees and Immigrants

-The argument: If you are not for welcoming all refugees and immigrants into one’s country, then you are not pro-life.
+The argument: If you're not for welcoming all refugees and immigrants into one's country, then you are not pro-life.

 Again, this argument is a logical fallacy.
 Yes, we should be caring about refugees and immigrants.
 My heart breaks seeing the horror that these people have to deal with.

-However, I don’t think it’s sustainable to open our borders and allow everyone in who wants to come in.
+However, it's simply not sustainable to open our borders and allow everyone in who wants to come in.

-I’m basically a libertarian, but a country is not a country without borders.
+A country is not a country if it has no borders.

 My position is that we should work on making immigration easier and figure out other ways to help with the refugee issue with better vetting, safe zones, or other solutions.